abyteintime/abit/docs/yarnbox/opcodes.md

   or functionality hasn't been uncovered yet.
   - Certain unknown opcodes are "unknown single-byte opcodes," which mean that they take no operands but their name or functionality hasn't been uncovered yet.
+- Unary operators seem to have a `u8` sentinel that is not used nor checked in any way.

 ### Function parameters